TRACER-LULab/Hyperelastics.jl/paper.md

 # Statement of need

 `Hyperelastics.jl` is part of the Multi-Scale Material Modelling ($M^3$) Suite being developed in the Translational Robotics and Controls Engineering Research (TRACER) Lab at Liberty University.
-The use of Julia allows the end user to leverage the variety of automatic differentiation packages available to calculate the partials of the SEDF for fitting the material models.
+A pure Julia implementation allows for the use of automatic differentiation (AD) packages to calculate the partial derivatives of the SEDF. `Hyperelastics.jl` is designed to leverage multiple-dispatch to define a common set of functions for calculating the SED, Second Piola Kirchoff Stress Tensor, and the Cauchy Stress Tensor.
+The package is expected to fill the gap of a material model library that is AD compatible and allows for easily defining and testing new material models.

+# Examples
+The following tutorials in the

 <!-- `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python
 enables wrapping low-level languages (e.g., C) for speed without losing